• Skip to primary navigation

 Chapters are divided based on course: Ingredients and Equipment; Kimchi and Banchan; Rice, Noodles and Dumplings; Barbecue: Grilled, Smoked and Fired; Drinking Food: Pojangmacha; Soups, Stews and Braises; Respect: Guest Recipes; Drinks; and Sweets and Desserts.

-You will learn all about the three jangs: Gochujang (Spicy Fermented Pepper Paste), Doenjang (Fermented Bean Paste), and Ganjang (Korean Soy Sauce), how to find/pick out the ingredients at the market, store them, and the best uses in cooking.
+The Ingredients and Equipment section provides an overview to products often used in Korean cooking.
+You will also learn all about the three jangs: Gochujang (Spicy Fermented Pepper Paste), Doenjang (Fermented Bean Paste), and Ganjang (Korean Soy Sauce), how to find/pick out the ingredients at the market, store them, and the best uses in cooking.
 The photo guide to vegetables and herbs is particularly helpful.

 The names of the recipes are provided in English and Korean (Hangul and Romanization).
 Each recipe has a headnote with background information and tips.
 Measurements are listed in US Customary.